 1st Exemplary Typography Workshop named for A. A. Zhdanov, Moscow

-After World War II, the 1st Exemplary Typography was named in honor of Andrei Alexandrovich Zhdanov (1896-1948), a deceased Soviet political leader.
-In the post-war period, three different printing trusts managed the 1st Exemplary Typography Workshop: Glavpoligrafprom (Main Directorate of the Printing Industry), Glavpoligrafizdat (Main Administration for Matters of Polygraphic Industry Publishing and Book Selling) created in 1949, and Soiuzpoligrafprom (All-Union Association of Printing Enterprises).
+During the post WWII-era, three different printing trusts managed the 1st Exemplary: Glavpoligrafprom (Main Directorate of the Printing Industry), Glavpoligrafizdat (Main Administration for Matters of Polygraphic Industry Publishing and Book Selling) that was created in 1949 and, Soiuzpoligrafprom (All-Union Association of Printing Enterprises).

 Sources & Citations

 Millar, J. R. (2004).
 Encyclopedia of Russian history.
 New York: Macmillan Reference.